allends/graphene/README.md

 graphene continue

 # The command will either:
-# - Continue the rebase if all conflicts are resolved
+# - Continue ahhhhhhh the rebase if all conflicts are resolved
 # - Show remaining conflicts if any exist
 ```